End-to-end guarantees for indirect data-driven control of bilinear systems with finite stochastic data: Controller design for bilinear systems

 \subsection{Individual identification error bounds}

 In this section, we consider the individual identification error bounds presented in Theorem~\ref{th:ApproxAll}.
 The following proposition characterizes how the results in Theorem~\ref{th:ApproxAll} can be transferred to the error bound~\eqref{eq:proportional-bound-residual}. \begin{prop} Consider the bilinear system~\eqref{eq:BiLinSys} and let the identification error be bounded according to~\eqref{eq:errorBoundIndiv} with probability at least $1-\delta$ with $\delta\in(0,1)$.
-Then, the residual $r(x,u)$ of the uncertain bilinear system~\eqref{eq:BilinSysIdentified} satisfies the quadratic bound~\eqref{eq:proportional-bound-residual} for
+Then, if $u\in\mathbb{U}$, the residual $r(x,u)$ of the uncertain bilinear system~\eqref{eq:BilinSysIdentified} satisfies the quadratic bound~\eqref{eq:proportional-bound-residual} for with probability at least $1-\delta$, where